meatnordrink/notebook/ads/ads.md

 # FB
 ## To do:
+* Consider restarting old campaigns, just send them to the website.
+(Need to put the pixel on the website, set up a conversion event, if it's not already there.)
+* Could consider allowing other platforms.
+* *Reduced daily spend on main campaign from $200 to $150; Mar 23*

+* Try app-based lookalike audiences when available.
 * Try retargeting people who downloaded but did not purchase.
 * Try ads featuring image of app; try Rewards.
 * Ads that send people to landing page vs straight to app.
     * Not entirely sure how to a/b this, as I can't set it on a per-ad level.
 I wonder if I can create an audience out of people who have clicked on one campaign, and then exclude them from the other campaign....
+* Also try sending people to web onboard vs landing page.

 # Google
 * First, get to frigging spend.
 It may be that I need to dive into the Firebase setup.